 The High Country Half Marathon is one of my favorite race courses.
 It’s beautiful and you get to see parts of Boone and Blowing Rock you probably wouldn’t otherwise.
 But, don’t expect a PR – the course is HARD.

-My mom had asked if there was a half marathon we could run while she was in town and I found the High Country Half Marathon in Boone.
+When my parents visited from Utah, my mom had asked if there was a half marathon we could run and I found the High Country Half Marathon.
 We registered and my dad agreed to be our chauffeur and supporter.
-The race started on the Appalachian State University football field which was pretty cool!

-I am seriously obsessed with the prize.
-It’s a pottery plate made by a local Boone artist.
-Definitely something I’ll keep on display at my house.
+I love the age group prize – a pottery plate made by a local Boone artist.
+It’s definitely something I’ll keep on display at my house.
 The finishers medals were cool too – they were bottle openers! 🙂

 And we soaked in the views from the front porch while the soreness set into our legs.